What’s Involved When Changing Vets

 It’s easy to second-guess your gut feeling, but that feeling is there for a reason.
-If your previous vet left your vet clinic, you’ve moved or you had a difficult time scheduling an appointment, then breaking up with your vet is easy.
+If your previous vet left your vet clinic, you can’t get a timely appointments for your pets, your appointments always run behind because the clinic you visit needs more vet assistants or other support staff, or if you’ve simply moved then breaking up with your vet is easy.

 When you’re dissatisfied with your dog’s health care or staff members are rude, then that’s when it gets tricky.
 Many times staff members are rude because there was a misunderstanding.
 In that case, speak with your veterinarian or practice manager about it.
 However, sometimes those discussions just don’t work and it’s time to move on.

 Trust and listen to your gut, and start looking for a new vet before something happens to your dog.
 Ask dog friends or your dog trainer for referrals and look into force-free vet clinics.

 This is the point where most pet owners chicken out.
 While it’s easy to start from scratch with a new vet, it’s not fair to your dog.
 Your dog’s previous health records are extremely valuable to your new vet.

 There are two ways you can transfer vet records.
 One way is to ask your previous vet to transfer your dog’s health records to your new vet.
 The second way, which may be a little less uncomfortable for you, is to contact your new vet’s office and have them request your dog’s medical records from your previous vet.
 What’s most important is your new vet receives those health records.